 Ms. Gloria was elected to the Board of Directors of the Company on April 20, 2022.
-She is the Senior Vice President and Head of BDO Remittance-Transaction Banking Group of BDO Unibank, Inc. She is also the concurrent director of BDO Network Bank, Inc., BDO Remit International Holdings B.V., BDO Remit (UK) Ltd., BDO Remit (Canada) Ltd., BDO Remit (Japan) Ltd., BDO Remit Limited, BDO Remit (USA), inc. and BDO Remit (Macau) Limited.
-Ms. Gloria's banking career spans more than three decades, with 25 years of experience in the remittance business.
+She holds the position of Senior Vice President & Head of BDO Remittance-Transaction Banking Group of BDO Unibank, Inc. She also assumes directorships in the following subsidiaries: BDO Network Bank, Inc., BDO Remit International Holdings B.V., BDO Remit (UK) Ltd., BDO Remit (Canada) Ltd., BDO Remit (Japan) Ltd., BDO Remit Limited, BDO Remit (USA), inc. and BDO Remit (Macau) Limited.

+Ms. Gloria's banking career spans more than three decades, with almost 30 years of experience in the remittance business.
 Her expertise encompasses business development, operations, project management, marketing, as well as both local and foreign remittance.
-Ms. Gloria gained a deep understanding of the overseas Filipino market during her five-year tenure as an expatriate, where she operated remittance subsidiaries.
+She gained a deep understanding of the overseas Filipino market during her five-year tenure as an expatriate, where she operated remittance subsidiaries.
 Under Ms. Gloria's leadership, BDO Unibank, Inc. consistently received the BSP's "Commercial Bank that Generated the Largest Overseas Filipino Remittances" Award from 2008-2010 and 2013-2019.
-She also supported various government projects for the overseas Filipinos.
+Ms. Gloria has been supporting various government projects for the Overseas Filipino Market.
 In 2014, Ms. Gloria and her team launched a grassroots marketing campaign across the country, alongside financial literacy programs for clients overseas.
-The on-ground activities and digital outreach strengthened the bank's commitment to financial inclusion.
+The project has then expanded into community marketing efforts in remote areas through the combined networks of BDO and BDO Network Bank.
+Ms. Gloria led the two institutions into maximizing both of the banks' reach & accessibility - successfully reaching the underserved & unserved markets & fulfilling the bank's commitment to financial inclusion.
+Through Ms. Gloria, the Bank's synergy with SM has also evolved into making the latter an avenue for the Overseas Filipino market to enjoy exclusive offers made especially for them.
 Ms. Gloria received her Bachelor of Science degree in Business Administration from the University of the Philippines.